-Initially, we describe our motivation behind AM feature selection algorithm and formally define AM.
-Secondly, we discuss the differences between AM measure and various feature selection algorithms.
-Finally we define a methodology for using feature selection algorithms with text classification algorithms such as NB and SVM.
+In this section, we initially describe our motivation behind our AM feature selection algorithm and formally define AM.
+Secondly, we discuss the differences between the AM measure and various feature selection algorithms.
+Finally we define a methodology for using the feature selection algorithms with text classification algorithms such as NB and SVM.